Homochirality

-It is unclear whether homochirality has a purpose; however, it appears to be a form of information storage.
-One suggestion is that it reduces entropy barriers in the formation of large organized molecules.
-It has been experimentally verified that amino acids form large aggregates in larger abundance from enantiopure samples than from racemic (enantiomerically mixed) ones.
+Many theories have been proposed for the "function" of homochirality in nature: it may be a form of information storage and may reduce entropy barriers in the formation of large organized molecules.
+It has been experimentally verified that amino acids form large aggregates in larger abundance from enantiopure samples than from racemic ones.
+Enantiomeric impurities also impede RNA replication and chain elongation, processes central to both modern cellular processes like transcription and the RNA world hypothesis.